NexusMutual/docs/docs/developers/contracts/Claims.md

 | Parameter | Description                           |
 | --------- | ------------------------------------- |
 | `claimId` | The claim whose deposit is retrieved. |

+- **Behavior:**
+  - Requires the outcome to be `DRAW`.
+  - Can be called by anyone, and always sends the deposit to the current cover owner.
+  - Emits `ClaimDepositRetrieved`.

 ---